wp-plugins/simple-page-tester/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Correctly duplicate meta values from master post to variation
+* Harden up some access points throughout the plugin (thanks Ry)

 = 1.1 =
 * Released free version of Simple Page Tester on WordPress.org.
 Let the games begin :)